Ammar96399/autoscaler/vertical-pod-autoscaler/docs/installation.md

 ## Prerequisites

-- `sudo k0s` should be connected to the cluster you want to install VPA.
+- `sudo k0s kubectl` should be connected to the cluster you want to install VPA.
 - The metrics server must be deployed in your cluster.
 Read more about [Metrics Server](https://github.com/kubernetes-sigs/metrics-server).
 - If you are using a GKE Kubernetes cluster, you will need to grant your current Google identity `cluster-admin` role.
 Otherwise, you won't be authorized to grant extra